tatecarson/waters-sonic-signatures/slides.md

 - Future work: other water types, more computational descriptors

 <!--
-This project introduces *sonic-ecological agency*—a framework for understanding how water sounds in film actively shape ecological perception by mediating relationships between characters, environments, and viewers.
-Drawing on Jordan’s theory of audiovisual ecology and Ivakhiv’s process-relational model of cinema, the framework views sound as an agent in world-making—not just representational, but affective and ecological.
+To conclude, I'm proposing a new framework I call 'sonic-ecological agency' that helps us understand how water sounds in film actively shape our ecological perception.
+This isn't just about background ambience - these sounds actively mediate relationships between characters, environments, and us as viewers.

-My computational study focused on rain scenes, using ecoacoustic indices associated with calmness and naturalness.
-These indices helped identify how Tarkovsky’s sonic environments might cultivate an attunement to place, reinforcing Ivakhiv’s claim that cinema reshapes perceptual ecologies.
+What's particularly valuable about this approach is how it bridges traditionally separate fields - film sound studies and ecoacoustics.
+By drawing on Jordan's audiovisual ecology theory and Ivakhiv's process-relational model, we can understand sound as an agent in world-making that works on affective and ecological levels, not just representational ones.

-Future work will extend to other water types (e.g., dripping, splashing) to compare acoustic textures, narrative roles, and Chionian functions.
-These sonic categories—when aligned with narrative and perceptual structure—may help reveal broader patterns of ecological meaning.
+The computational methods I've demonstrated today with the rain scene analysis show how quantitative approaches can enrich ecocinema studies.
+Those ecoacoustic indices measuring calmness and naturalness reveal how Tarkovsky's sonic environments cultivate what we might call an 'attunement to place' - reinforcing Ivakhiv's argument that cinema fundamentally reshapes our perceptual ecologies.

-While this study used established ecoacoustic indices, I plan to integrate more refined computational descriptors and develop a perception study to better link sonic features with embodied and affective responses.
+Looking forward, I plan to extend this analysis to other water types like dripping and splashing to build a more comprehensive understanding of acoustic textures and their narrative roles.
+I'm also interested in developing more refined computational descriptors and designing a perception study to better connect these sonic features with embodied and affective responses from viewers.
+This work opens up new possibilities for understanding how film sound shapes our relationship with the natural world.
 -->